supinie/tmux-gruvbox/README.md

 # Gruvbox color theme configuration for Tmux

+This is a fork from [egel's](https://github.com/egel/tmux-gruvbox) theme, adding a custom script to fetch the current git repo.
+If the user is inside a git repo, then it will display that in the window status, else it will use default behaviour.

 Theme with 'retro groove' flavor for [Tmux][github-tmux], based on Pavel Pertsev's [gruvbox colorscheme][github-grovbox] and inspired by work of [Gordon Chiam](https://gist.github.com/gchiam/4606522f513cc64b79ce).
 Subthemes switching inspired by [tmux-color-solarized][tmux-color-solarized].

 > Screenshots made from macOS builtin terminal with xterm-256color and [Hack font][github-hack].